duokobia/films_and_models/README.md

 - ReactJs
 - React-router-dom v6
-- Bootstrap v5.2
+- React-Bootstrap v5.2
-- Axios

 # Challenges I faced

-While implementing the web application, the following were the challenges I encountered;
+While implementing the web application, the major challenge I encountered was;

-- Challenge one
-- Challenge two
-- Challenge three
+- Creating logics to fetch multiple APIs with certain constraints asynchronously.

 # How to install and run the web application locally on your machine